MicrosoftDocs/altspace-vr/altspace-vr/getting-started/linking-microsoft-account.md

 We've compiled a step-by-step guide for linking your AltspaceVR account and your Microsoft Account.
 You'll only need to complete the account-linking process once.
 After that, the system will remember you.

-## How To Link Accounts:
+## How To Link Accounts

-To start, you'll need a Microsoft Account.
+1. To start, you'll need a Microsoft Account.
 You can [create a new Microsoft Account](https://signup.live.com/?lic=1) or use an existing one you already have.
-Next, opt into the Early Access Program by launching AltspaceVR and navigating to the **MAIN MENU> SETTINGS > GENERAL > Participate in Early Access Program**.
+2. Next, opt into the Early Access Program by launching AltspaceVR and navigating to the **MAIN MENU> SETTINGS > GENERAL > Participate in Early Access Program**.
 You can opt in or out of the Early Access Program at any time.

 ![AltspaceVR settings window open with general setting highlighted](images/linking-accounts-img-01.png)